philbooth/please-release-me/README.md

 ## What does it do?

 Performs sanity checks,
-bumps the version number
+bumps the version number,
-updates the change log,
+updates the change log
 and creates a new git tag.

 Specifically,